vzvca/hoc-tcl/README.md

 There are 6 stages in hoc development with increasing complexity and functionality.
 Starting at stage 4 a bytecode engine is added, in this project I used the TCL builtin bytecode engine which is available at the script level using `::tcl::unsupported::assemble` since Tcl 8.6.3.

+The 7th stage `hoc7` in this project adds some enhancements to the latest version described in the book.
+Most of the enhancements implemented here were left as exercises for the reader by the authors.

+The code of `hoc7` is very small (less than 500 lines including blank lines and comments) and easy to understand.

+This was just a fun project.
+But I find `hoc7` useful and use it as a calculator as a good alternative to `bc -l`.

 ## Stage 1

 This 1st increment is derived both from taccle example `interactive_calculator.tac` and hoc stage 1.